uspki/policies/certificate-policy.md

 Relying Parties should verify the validity of certificates via revocation services provided for all certificates prior to relying on certificates.
 Certificate Revocation List (CRL) and On-line Certificate Status Protocol (OCSP) service location information is provided within certificates.

 #### 1.3.7 Other Participants
 CAs operating under this policy require the services of Qualified Auditors to perform independent, annual assessments on the conformance of the CA's practices and procedures.
-Qualified Auditor requirements are covered in Section 8.
+Qualified Auditor requirements are covered in section 8.

 ### 1.4 Certificate Usage